phatphan200310-jpg/H5GG/README.md

 #### Core Improvements
 - [ ] Migrate to WKWebView from the long deprecated UIWebView
+- [ ] Find new hook method to reliably insert javascript to WKWebView

 #### Feature Updates
 - [ ] Add native Hex Viewer support